How to Paint Furniture Without Brush Marks

 - Chippy Barn Amulent Paint

-If you use a self-leveling paint, you don’t have to worry as much about the other tips and tricks below!
+If you use a self leveling paint, you don’t have to worry as much about the other tips and tricks below!
 The paint basically does it all!

-3. Thin the Paint
+Thin Paint for Painting

-Adding a little water (water for water-based paint, mineral spirits for oil-based paint, etc.) will make the paint dry a little slower, which will give it more time to level out while the paint dries.
+Adding a little water (water for waterbased paint, mineral spirits for oil based paint, etc.) will make the paint dry a little slower, which will give it more time to level out while the paint dries.
+It also makes it so the paint can be brushed on in thinner coats, instead of thick coats that are full of ridges from the brush.

 I never really measure the paint here, but a good rule of thumb is to not thin it out more than 10%.
 You can also use a product called Floetrol, but honestly, water works really well.

-4. Use a Quality Paint Brush
+Use Quality Brush for Painting Furniture

-Can you believe that the brush you use can make a huge difference, even if you’re using a paint that isn’t self-leveling?
+Can you believe that the brush you use can make a huge difference, even if you’re using a paint that isn’t self leveling?
+It sure can!
+Especially when you use a slightly damp brush!
+(Yep, get it slightly wet before using it!)

+The best budget friendly paintbrush is a Zibra paintbrush.
 I love Zibra brushes because they come in fun shapes that make it easier to paint.
 (The round paint brush is my favorite because it makes it easier to paint details and spindles.)

 But, if you’re willing to spend a little more on a paintbrush, there are a couple of other great options that make the paint look brush free.